chenjian2664/BytesKv/README.md

 ### Server

-It support compitable protocol with Reids
+It supports a compatible protocol with Redis

 ## Contribute
 TBD.